Why is my lawn thin grass

 Landscaping

-The answer to 'why is my lawn thin grass' is that there are several common causes, including poor soil quality, lack of nutrients, excessive foot traffic, pests, or disease.
-Thin, patchy grass is often a symptom of an underlying issue that needs to be addressed.
+The answer to 'why is my lawn thin grass' is that there are several common causes, including poor soil quality, lack of nutrients, drought, and excessive foot traffic.
+Thin, patchy grass is often a sign of an underlying problem that needs to be addressed.

 Sources